victor-public/tip/src/posts/2025/02/Mexico-lindo.md

 Despite I think Saltillo needs a decent public transport system (and it needs it fast!) it has lots to offer.
 Don't let locals confuse you when they call it "Salti-ranch", it is totally a city.
 But one that still feels cozy and warm.

-You can shoot here, eat great tacos at "Los pioneros", discover real burritos, bowling, drink, _huevonear_ at "Plaza de los huevones",looking through de _water eye_...
+You can shoot air-rifles (while drinking beer!) here, eat great tacos at "Los pioneros", discover real burritos, bowling, drink, _huevonear_ at "Plaza de los huevones",looking through de _water eye_...
 Overall, it reminds me my childhood at Alcorcón, that was very nice.

 Do yourself a favour and give Saltillo a chance!